zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 }
 ```

-When the opcode argument is equal to i18n-upload, different handlers are entered depending on the value of the modern_ui argument.
+When the opcode argument is equal to i18n-upload, different handlers are entered depending on the value of the modern_ui argument.<br>

-The vulnerability occurs in the process_i18n_modern function, so we make the modern_ui argument equal to modern_ui.
+The vulnerability occurs in the process_i18n_modern function, so we make the modern_ui argument equal to modern_ui.<br>
 Enter the process_i18n_modern function:

 ```